CLEAR NAME POLICY

 - Have I run through my presentation and checked for any errors, technical issues, or trouble spots?

 - Have I mentally prepared myself for the worst-case scenarios (questions, criticisms, errors) knowing even if they happen I’ll be fine and life goes on?

 - Does any of my content contain images, phrases, slang, or references to people or situations that are sensitive in nature (to people of various genders, abilities, ethnicities, religious affiliations, cultures, ages, education levels, economic or political grouping), and that could be interpreted as offensive or unnecessary to communicating my main message?

-- Do I make any jokes at the expense of a person or peoples that might offend others?
+- Do I make any jokes at the expense of a person or people that might offend others?

 - If yes to either of the above, is this necessary?

 - If necessary, then is this potentially upsetting content framed properly?

 - Do I provide a content warning for potentially upsetting or emotionally-loaded content?